French police officer faces voluntary homicide charge after the deadly shooting of a 17-year-old

 Nanterre prosecutor Pascal Prache said his initial investigation led him to conclude “the conditions for the legal use of the weapon were not met" in the shooting.

-The teen, identified only by his first name, Nahel, was killed during a traffic stop Tuesday.
+The teen, identified only by his first name, Nahel, was killed during a traffic stop in Nanterre on Tuesday.
 The shooting captured on video shocked the country and stirred up long-simmering tensions between police and young people in housing projects and other disadvantaged neighborhoods.

 Under French law, preliminary charges mean investigating judges have strong reason to suspect wrongdoing, but allow time for further investigation before a decision is made on whether to send the case to trial.
 The police officer has been placed in provisional detention, according to the prosecutor's office.